 In the early 1980's citizens of the Coachella Valley recognized the economic, cultural and social benefits that a four-year university would bring to the region and organized to meet that need.
-The Chancellor of State University advised the group to consult with then President Anthony Evans at California State University, San Bernardino.
+The Chancellor of California State University advised the group to consult with then President Anthony Evans at California State University, San Bernardino.
 A year-long study that involved a survey of 10,000 area residents documented the need for state-supported undergraduate, teacher education and graduate programs.
 The chancellor's office approved that study, as did the CSU Board of Trustees and the California Postsecondary Education Commission.
 That prompted the state legislature to approve funds to establish what was then called the Coachella Valley Center.

 The Coachella Valley Center opened in Fall 1986 on land leased from College of the Desert.
 The center consisted of an administrative office and classroom housed in a construction trailer.
 The first dean, Catherine Gannon is said to have registered the first class of 80 students out of the trunk of her car.
 By 1988, three modular buildings were added, bringing the total square footage to slightly more than 4,000 square feet.
 In 1991, two more modular buildings were added to increase the size of the center to 8, 500 square feet.
 To meet the growing demand, classroom space was also used at College of the Desert and Joslyn Senior Center.

 Under the leadership of President Albert Karnig and Capital Campaign Co-chairs Betty Barker and Richard Oliphant, a unique public-private partnership ensued, and community members of the Coachella Valley pooled their resources to support the development of the campus.

 Local financial support has funded the construction of the campus facilities, which the state furnishes and maintains.